-Your Personal Tutor will be the Programme Directors.
+Your Personal Tutor will be allocated in your first week.
 They are the first port of call for pastoral matters and will guide you through your programme of studies.
 Please see Personal Tutors below for more details.
+If you would like an alternative tutor please discuss this with your Course Director who can facilitate this.